postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 <img alt="Account history view" src="https://assets.postman.com/postman-docs/billing-history-v9.1.jpg" />

-Items such as updates to your Postman subscription, card changes, payments, and charges are all listed in chronological order.
+Items such as updates to your Postman subscription, payment method changes, payments, and charges are all listed in chronological order.

 ### Viewing past invoices